niitapa/uudempiAS/_posts/2018-11-06-vaalitulokset.md

 Toiminnantarkastaja: Titta Saari, Jan juvonen<br>
 Varatoiminnantarkastaja: Karolina Itäinen, Niilo Metsänen

 ---

-The elections are now over.
+#### Applying for official positions
+The application period is still open till 11.11.
+More information about applying and committees can be found [HERE](https://as.fi/english/election.html).

 On 31.10.2018 election meeting the following were elected:

 ### The board:
 Chairman: Severi Casserly<br>